 The best consistency for your soap can usually be achieved by mixing distilled water and castile soap in a 4:1 ratio.
 However, you may have to adjust based on the thickness of your castile soap.
 If you aren’t getting enough foam, add more water.

 When I make foaming hand for the kitchen I like to use lavender essential oil because it is a deodorizer, which is a must for someone who chops as much garlic as I do, and a bactericide to help keep me safe when I’m handling food.
-Tea tree, eucalyptus and lemon essential oils are also good adds for their antibacterial properties.
+Tea tree, eucalyptus and lemon essential oils are also good for their antibacterial properties.
 Lemon and other citrus essential oils like grapefruit and sweet orange are good for cutting grease.

 Making your own foaming hand soap is easy, inexpensive and another great way to go green.
 Let us know what interesting scents you want to try in the comments below.